Luzhou: location

-Luzhou is situated in the southeast region of Sichuan province, at the intersection of Sichuan, Yunnan, Guizhou and Chongqing, at longitude 105° 08' 41"E ~ 106° 28'E and latitude 27° 39' N ~ 29° 20'N. A prefecture-level city of Sichuan with a registered population of 4.8 million, Luzhou is 267 km away from Chengdu, the provincial capital.
+Luzhou is situated in the southeast region of Sichuan province, at the intersection of Sichuan, Yunnan, Guizhou and Chongqing, at longitude 105° 08' 41"E ~106° 28'E and latitude 27° 39' N ~ 29° 20'N. A prefecture-level city of Sichuan with a registered population of 4.8 million, Luzhou is 267 km away from Chengdu, the provincial capital.
 It is adjacent to Chongqing in the east, borders Guizhou and Yunnan provinces in the south, Yibin City and Zizhong City in the west, Chongqing and Neijiang in the north.
 The city governs 7 administrative divisions, including 3 districts (Jiangyang, Longmatan, Naxi) and 4 counties (Lu, Hejiang, Xuyong, Gulin).

-Owing to its position in the southern peripheral area of Sichuan Basin and the connective region with Yunnan and Guizhou plateau, Luzhou is characterised by river valleys, hills, and level lands in the north and highland areas, and by mountains, sheer valleys, and rushing rivers in the south.
+Owing to its position in the southern peripheral area of Sichuan Basin and the connective region with Yunnan–Guizhou Plateau, Luzhou is characterised by river valleys, hills, and level lands in the north and highland areas, and by mountains, sheer valleys, and rushing rivers in the south.
 Fishing and agriculture are the primary industries in the northern area, and forest and mineral resources are primary in the southern part of the region.
 Luzhou's lowest point is 203 m, at the surface of Yangtze river in Jiucengyan, Hejiang county, while the highest point is located at the peak of Liangzi mountain, Xuyong County, reaching 1902 m.
 Luzhou is also a region covered by rivers.
 The Yangtze river flows through the whole area from west to east, covering a total course of 133 km, and the maximum flood level was 18.68 m during the past 30 years.
 Other rivers converge here, such as Tuo River, Yongling River, Chishui River, and Laixi River.